Two descriptions of the quantum affine algebra $U_v(\hat{\mathfrak{sl}}_2)$ via Hall algebra approach: Composition algebra of the Kronecker quiver

 functorial in both arguments, where $\DD$ is the duality over $\kk$.
-In other words, $\SS$ is the Serre functor of the triangulated category $D^b(\cA)$ in the sense of \cite{BondalKapranov}. \item The Serre functor $\SS$ and the reflection functors $\SS^\pm$ are related by an isomorphism: $ \SS \cong (\RR\SS^+)^2[1]. $ \end{enumerate} \end{theorem}
+In other words, $\SS$ is the Serre functor of the triangulated category $D^b(\cA)$ in the sense of \cite{BondalKapranov}. \item The functors $\SS$ and $\SS^+$ are related by an isomorphism: $ \SS \cong (\RR\SS^+)^2[1]. $ \end{enumerate} \end{theorem}

 \begin{proof} The first part was essentially proven in \cite[Section 1]{BGP}.
 There the authors construct two natural transformations of functors $\imath: \SS^- \SS^+ \rightarrow \mathbbm{1}$ and $\jmath: \mathbbm{1} \rightarrow \SS^+ \SS^-$.
 It can be easily shown that they define mutually inverse bijections See also \cite[Section VII.5]{ASS} for a proof using tilting functors.